 I went with Secure plan because it includes 24/7 monitoring because I wanted someone to be able to call the police/fire department if the alarm goes off and I am not available.
 When I signed up, I got my first year for $100 with a starter kit purchase, but it only goes up to $200 after that.
 I save 15% off my homeowners’ insurance as well, so it ends up costing even less.

-Overall, the installation was straight forward.
+Overall, the installation is straightforward.
 Once you unbox the base station, you plug it up to ethernet and power, and then open the abode app.
-You type in your gateway code, and that kicks off the set up process.
+You type in your gateway code, and that kicks off the setup process.
 Once I got it configured, I was able to connect it to Wi-Fi so that I could put it in a better location.
 Activating the door sensors took just a few seconds, and then I spent another minute or so mounting them.
 The smoke sensors took around three minutes each, but that was mainly due to the fact I had to find a step stool to screw them into the ceiling.

 Mounting the keypad and second motion sensor was also an absolute breeze.
 I think I spent a half-hour installing and configuring everything.
 The main hiccup I ran into was that I initially plugged the base station into a surge protector that is on a HomeKit plug, and it was off.
 It took me a good five minutes to realize what was happening.
 Once it was all configured, I was able to invite my wife to join our home so she could manage and operate it as well.

-Like I mentioned in my first paragraph, HomeKit integration is one of the things that caused me to pull the trigger on the abode iota starter kit.
-With HomeKit integration, I am also to leverage my existing smart home setup to work with Abode.
-All of the set up for HomeKit is done inside the Abode app.
+Like I mentioned in my first paragraph, HomeKit alarm integration is one of the things that caused me to pull the trigger on the abode iota starter kit.
+With HomeKit integration, I am also able to leverage my existing smart home setup to work with abode.
+All of the setup for HomeKit is done inside the abode app.
 It generates a HomeKit code, and then you manually add it to the app.
 In my system, the motion sensors, camera, and door sensors are compatible with HomeKit.

 One of the HomeKit functions I am currently using is when the motion sensor sees movement between 5:00 AM and 7:00 AM, it triggers the lamp in our kitchen that is connected via a Wemo Mini Smart Plug.
 I am getting up around 5:00 AM, so I want this light on as I make my morning coffee.